There is no fee unless we win!

 Washington State Dog Bite Statutes

 Washington State law holds dog owners liable for any injuries caused by their dogs (RCW 16.08.040).
-However, this generally doesn't apply to law enforcement agencies unless their K-9 dog injures an innocent bystander or a crime victim or if the police department lacks a proper K-9 use policy.
+However, this does not apply to law enforcement agencies unless a police K-9 injures an innocent bystander or, in the circumstances, constitutes excessive use of force.

-It's important to note that all states have laws protecting police dogs.
+All states have laws that protect police dogs.
 In Washington State, harming a police dog is defined as a Class C felony.
-However, if the police dog is used in a manner considered to be “excessive force”, then a lawsuit can be filed against the officers, the police department, and the municipality.
+However, if the police dog is used in a manner deemed “excessive force”, a lawsuit may be filed against the officers, the police department, and the municipality.
 These lawsuits can seek significant damages for your injuries and the violation of your constitutional rights.

 Can I Press Charges for a Dog Bite?